For this cannabis strain review, I tried out some Jean-Guy made by 7Acres, which is actually the first product from this company that I’m reviewing.

 Jean-Guy is a phenotype of White Widow, which was the main cultivar grown in that dispensary.
 It’s a hybrid strain with THC potency that can get up to 21% (this one specifically had 18.10% THC and a negligible amount of CBD).

-So when it comes to lineage, legend has it that an employee/grower of this “Compassion Club” came in with clones thinking it was some White Widow, but the flower ended up coming out differently, visually and potency-wise, and the people working there at the time came up with the name Jean-Guy.
+So when it comes to lineage, legend has it that an employee/grower of this “Compassion Club” came in with clones thinking it was some White Widow, but the flower ended up coming out differently, visually and potency-wise.
+The people working there at the time came up with the name Jean-Guy.

 Pricing Details: Purchased 3.5 grams for $30.40 at the SQDC in Montreal, Quebec, Canada. ($8.69/gram)

-There’s a whiff of woody and earthy aromas that comes out of a freshly sealed container, the smell is very fresh, it kinda reminds me of Spring time in Montreal (minus the manure).
-There are also pungent citrus scents that come out of this flower, it’s a very pleasant smell overall, very reminiscent of the good old Jean-Guy I used to get from my old “friends”.
+There’s a whiff of woody and earthy aromas that comes out of a freshly sealed container; the smell is very fresh; it kinda reminds me of Springtime in Montreal (minus the manure).
+There are also pungent citrus scents that come out of this flower; it’s a delightful smell overall, very reminiscent of the good old Jean-Guy I used to get from my old “friends.”

-I found the flavor to be pleasant, on the inhale there were hints of pine and lemon, with some kushy after tones.
-On the exhale and the after taste, it was way more subtle, more of an earthy taste.
-I found that the smoking experience was not the smoothest, there was a lot of coughing and you really feel the smoke hitting your lungs pretty hard, with some harshness to the throat.
+I found the flavor pleasant; there were hints of pine and lemon on the inhale, with some kushy after tones.
+It was way more subtle on the exhale and the aftertaste, more of an earthy taste.
+I found that the smoking experience was not the smoothest, there was a lot of coughing, and you really feel the smoke hitting your lungs pretty hard, with some harshness to the throat.

 Based on my personal Jean-Guy experience, it’s a strain that usually hits pretty hard; this one was no different.
 I found the high to be pretty aggressive and very cerebral.
 Before I finished my joint, there was a “heavy-head” type of feeling; I got somewhat of an uneasy, tired buzz from it.